Alexandria Ocasio-Cortez: Early life and education

-Early career
+Early political career

-After college, Ocasio-Cortez moved back to the Bronx and took a job as a bartender and waitress to help her mother—a house cleaner and school bus driver—fight foreclosure of their home.
-She later launched Brook Avenue Press, a now-defunct publishing firm for books that portrayed the Bronx in a positive light.
-Ocasio-Cortez also worked for the nonprofit National Hispanic Institute.

-During the 2016 primary, Ocasio-Cortez worked as an organizer for Bernie Sanders's presidential campaign.
-After the general election, she traveled across America by car, visiting places such as Flint, Michigan, and the Standing Rock Indian Reservation in North Dakota, and speaking to people affected by the Flint water crisis and the Dakota Access Pipeline.
+Before running for Congress, Ocasio-Cortez worked as an organizer for the Bernie Sanders 2016 presidential campaign.
+After the election, she traveled across the U.S. by car, visiting places such as Flint, Michigan, and the Standing Rock Indian Reservation in North Dakota, and speaking to people affected by the Flint water crisis and the Dakota Access Pipeline.
 In an interview, she recalled her December 2016 visit to Standing Rock as a tipping point, saying that until then she had believed that the only way to run for office effectively was to have access to wealth, social influence, and power.
 But her visit to North Dakota, where she saw others "putting their whole lives and everything that they had on the line for the protection of their community", inspired her to begin to work for her own community.
-One day after she visited North Dakota, she got a phone call from Brand New Congress, which was recruiting progressive candidates (her brother had nominated her soon after Election Day 2016).
+One day after she visited North Dakota, she received a call from Brand New Congress, which was recruiting progressive candidates (her brother had nominated her soon after Election Day 2016).
 Ocasio-Cortez said she was first exposed to the Democratic Socialists of America (DSA) when a friend brought her to a local meeting in Washington Heights.
 She has credited Jabari Brisport's unsuccessful City Council campaign with restoring her belief in electoral politics, in running as a socialist candidate, and in the DSA as an organization.

-Elections
+U.S. House of Representatives (2019–present)

-2018
+2018 congressional election

 Ocasio-Cortez's congressional campaign logo was inspired by "revolutionary posters and visuals from the past".

 Ocasio-Cortez began her campaign in April 2017 while waiting tables and tending bar at Flats Fix, a taqueria in New York City's Union Square.
-"For 80 percent of this campaign, I operated out of a paper grocery bag hidden behind that bar," she told Bon Appétit.
+"For 80 percent of this campaign, I operated out of a paper grocery bag hidden behind that bar", she told Bon Appétit.
 She was the first person since 2004 to challenge Joe Crowley, the Democratic Caucus Chair, in the primary.
 She faced a financial disadvantage, saying, "You can't really beat big money with more money.
 You have to beat them with a totally different game."
 Ocasio-Cortez's campaign undertook grassroots mobilization and did not take donations from corporations.
-Her campaign posters' designs were said to have taken inspiration from "revolutionary posters and visuals from the past".
+Her campaign posters were said to have been inspired by "revolutionary posters and visuals from the past".

 The candidates' only face-to-face encounter during the campaign occurred on a local political talk show, Inside City Hall, on June 15.
 The format was a joint interview conducted by Errol Louis, which NY1 characterized as a debate.
 A debate in the Bronx was scheduled for June 18, but Crowley did not participate.
 He sent former New York City Council member Annabel Palma in his place.